matdombrock/moonforge/doc/API.md

 # Lua API

+Moonforge provides a minimal Lua API which can be abstracted to enable more advanced behaviors.

+These are the core API functions which call C code directly.

 ## Global Constants

+There are a few contants available to the Lua runtime:
-- `TABLE_SIZE` - the amount of samples in a wavetable
+- `TABLE_SIZE` - amount of samples in a wavetable
-- `TICK_WAIT` - the time in ms between each tick
+- `TICK_WAIT` - time in ms between each tick

 ## Wave Names

+When a function calls for a `wave_name` parameter, it may be one of the following:
 - `"SINE"` - sine wave
 - `"SQUARE"` - square wave
 - `"TRIANGLE"` - triangle wave